 In Reception we follow the statutory Early Years Foundation Stage framework which sets standards for the learning, development and care of children up to the age of 5.

 The National Curriculum sets out the statutory areas that must be taught to Key Stages 1 and 2.
 We tailor this to ensure the needs of the children are met and so that we can utilise our local area.

-Children also learn about other religions through Religious Education.
+Children learn about religion and worldviews through Religious Education.
 This is taught using the agreed syllabus for South Gloucestershire.

 We encourage the children to make full use of the outdoor learning areas around the school.
-One of our teaching assistants is qualified in delivering Forest Schools.
+One of our teachers is qualified to teach Forest Schools.
 We have a growing area, a pond and wildlife area as well as extensive outdoor grounds which are used all year round for play, physical education and other learning opportunities.

 We believe that learning outside of the classroom is essential both inside and outside of the school grounds.
 The children often have opportunities to take part in educational trips and visits around the local area and beyond.

-During their time in Key Stage 2 children have the opportunity to attend a residential trip which will be to Wilderness learning and activity centre.
-This is another fantastic opportunity for children to take part in new experiences and develop important skills of independence and problem solving.
+During their time in Key Stage 2 children have the opportunity to attend a residential trip to an outdoor education and activity centre, providing another fantastic opportunity for children to take part in new experiences and develop important skills of independence and problem solving.